nicolasportela/Telegram-Bot/README.md

 A Telegram bot consists on an automatized software ready to respond according to commands, messages and requests entered by users or other automatized processes.
 In this sense, SuperHolbie is able to respond to the following commands at the moment:

 * `/start`: Shows a welcome message and describes available commands
 * `/project`: Receives a Holberton School project's ID (integer number) as input from user and retrieves information about that project: name, tasks, GitHub directory and GitHub repository.
 It alerts if the ID entered is not valid and asks for a new one.
-Additionaly, after retrieving information from a valid project's ID, the user is prompted to enter a tasks's ID (integer number) from that project to retrieve extra information about that task: correction mode and GitHub file.
+Additionaly, after retrieving information from a valid project's ID, the user is prompted to optionally enter a tasks's ID (integer number) from that project to retrieve extra information about any of its tasks: correction mode and GitHub file/s.
 In the same way, if the tasks's ID entered is not valid, the bot asks for a new one.

 ### iv.
 Examples <a name="14"></a>